doowylloh88/InkyPi-Image-Multiverse/README.md

 -   The **free** tier still requires a **credit card** (Register here: [Google Gemini](https://aistudio.google.com/app/api-keys))

+-   The models in the current code are pay-as-you-go (just like the Open AI models)

 -   Create a **project** and a **billing account**, then **link** billing to the project — otherwise the API will return a **429** error

 ### AI Horde